Table Of Contents

 Feather River Canyon Fire Damage: Residents Evacuated from Homes

-Pulga, Storrie, Tobin, and Belden, towns located in the Feather River Canyon off of Hwy 70, are all still intact.
+Pulga, Storrie, Tobin, and Belden, towns in the Feather River Canyon off of Hwy 70, are all still intact.

 The fire came close to Tobin and Beldon Town, the burn scar visible just feet away.
 Fortunately, it did not cause much destruction for either of the towns.